Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Formalism

-The calculation of the matrix elements can be simplified further by orthogonalizing the real part of the orbitals for each Fock\revc{ }state using the Gram\revc{--}Schmidt method.
+The calculation of the matrix elements can be simplified further by orthogonalizing the real part of the orbitals for each Fock-state using the Gram{--}Schmidt method.
 This new orthogonal set can then be normalized

-where $\hat{\phi}\revc{_{mn}}$ with $(m=0,{\ldots},N\revc{_{occ}})$ represents the orthogonalized set of basis for the same photon state \revc{$\ket{n}$}.
-In the present work, the minimization for the coupled light\revc{--}matter orbitals is carried out by the conjugate\revc{-}gradient \revc{method}.
+where $\hat{\phi}{_{mn}}$ with $(m=0,{\ldots},N{_{occ}})$ represents the orthogonalized set of basis for the same photon state {$\ket{n}$}.
+In the present work, the minimization for the coupled light{--}matter orbitals is carried out by the conjugate-gradient {method}.
 The construction of the Hamiltonian matrix in the coupled basis is described in detail in our previous work \cite{malave2022real}.

-Moreover, the ground\revc{-}state calculation follows conventional DFT approaches\revc{,} and we \revc{employ a high-order} Taylor time propagation for the time-dependent calculations\cite{yabana1996time,malave2022real}.
+The ground-state calculation follows conventional DFT approaches using steepest descent or conjugate gradient approaches to calculate the energies and the orbitals.